Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Misinformation Video Detection

 As aforementioned, editing refers to alterations to the visual or audio content by multimedia editing software (mostly requiring manual operations).
 Existing detection methods for editing traces can be mainly categorized into two groups: active detection and passive detection.

 In active detection methods, digital watermarks or digital signatures are pre-embedded and extracted to detect the trace of secondary editing.
-For instance, \cite{tarhouni2022watermark} propose a blind and semi-fragile video watermarking scheme for detection.
+For instance, \citet{tarhouni2022watermark} propose a blind and semi-fragile video watermarking scheme for detection.
 Combined watermarking (frames and audio watermarking) is used for detecting manipulation in both channels.
-Compared to passive detection, active detection methods provide a less time-consuming response.
+In industry, the Coalition for Content Provenance and Authenticity develops a technical specification based on digital signature techniques for certifying the provenance and authenticity of media content.
+Compared to passive detection, active detection methods could generally provide quicker responses and more accurate judgments.

-However, most of the videos in practice are not pre-embedded with such additional information.
-The passive detection methods highlight their advantages as they use the characteristics of the digital video itself to detect tampering.
-For the visual content, the detection consists of inter-frame and intra-frame tampering detection.
-The former detects the change of frame sequence and the latter detects the alteration of objects that could be reflected in a single frame.
+However, most of the videos are not pre-embedded with such additional information in practice.
+The passive detection methods highlight their advantages as they use the characteristics of the digital video itself to detect tampering traces.
+For video frames, tampering detection methods leverage inter-frame and intra-frame information.
+The former detects the abnormal change in frame sequences, such as insertion~\cite{zampoglou2019detecting}, deletion~\cite{abbasi2017malicious}, duplication~\cite{fadl2018authentication}, and shuffling~\cite{sitara2017comprehensive} of frames.
+The latter detects the alteration of objects that could be reflected in a single frame, such as region duplication~\cite{al2018detect_obj_move,antony2018video_copymove} and splicing~\cite{saddique2019spatial,johnston2020video}.
+Besides, artifacts acquired during the process of compression, noise artifacts left by the digital video camera, and inconsistencies (e.g., lighting, brightness, shadows) are also utilized as clues for detection~\cite{shelke2021comprehensive}.
 For the audio content, statistical features inspired by observed properties are leveraged for forgery detection.
-Among them, Electric Network Frequency is widely used for forensic needs, thanks to its properties of random fluctuation around the nominal value and intra-grid consistency~\cite{reis2016esprit}.
+Among them, Electric Network Frequency is widely used for forensics, thanks to its properties of random fluctuation around the nominal value and intra-grid consistency~\cite{reis2016esprit}.